-In the process of proving the coincidence of the two products in the ring $R_\ell(\fg, \sigma)$ and establishing the ring homomorphism from $R(\fg,\sigma)$ to $R_\ell(\fg,\sigma)$, some interesting sign problems occur on the higher cohomology groups of vector bundles on affine Grassmannian and affine flag variety, also in affine BBG-resolution and affine Kostant homologies.
+In the process of proving the coincidence of two products in the ring $R_\ell(\fg, \sigma)$ and establishing the ring homomorphism from $R(\fg,\sigma)$ to $R_\ell(\fg,\sigma)$, some interesting sign problems occur on the higher cohomology groups of vector bundles on affine Grassmannian and affine flag variety, also in affine BBG-resolution and affine Kostant homologies.
 The resolution of these sign problems is very crucial for the characterization of the ring $R_\ell(\fg,\sigma)$.

 Let $\CL_\ell(V_\lambda)$ be the vector bundle on the affine Grassmannian $\Gr_G$ of $G$ associated to the level $\ell$ and the representation $V_\lambda$ of $G$.
-By affine Borel-Weil-Bott theorem (cf. \cite{Ku1}) there is only one nonzero cohomology $H^{i}(\Gr_G, \CL_\ell(V_\lambda))$ and the restricted dual $H^i(\Gr_G, \CL_\ell(V_\lambda))^\vee$ is the irreducible integral representation $\CH_\lambda$ of the affine Lie algebra $\hat{\fg}$ of level $\ell$.
+By affine Borel-Weil-Bott theorem (cf.\,\cite{Ku1}) there is only one nonzero cohomology $H^{i}(\Gr_G, \CL_\ell(V_\lambda))$ and the restricted dual $H^i(\Gr_G, \CL_\ell(V_\lambda))^\vee$ is the irreducible integrable representation $\CH_\lambda$ of the affine Lie algebra $\hat{\fg}$ of level $\ell$.
 The action of $\sigma$ on the highest weight vectors of $H^i(\Gr_G, \CL_\ell(V_\lambda))^\vee$ is determined in Section \ref{sign_BWB_sect} and Section \ref{sign_affine}.
 This problem is closely related to similar problem on the cohomology of line bundle on affine flag variety.
-The answer is very similar to the finite-dimenisonal situation which is due to S.\,Naito \cite{N1} where Lefschetz fixed point formula is used.
-In affine setting, we don't know how to apply Lefschetz fixed point formula since the affine Grassmannian and affine flag variety are infinite-dimensional.
-Instead our method is inspired by J.\,Lurie's short proof of Borel-Weil-Bott theorem \cite{Lu}.
-Our method should be applicable to similar problems of general symmetrizable Kac-Moody groups.
+The answer is very similar to the finite-dimenisonal situation which is due to Naito \cite{N1} where Lefschetz fixed point formula is used.
+In the affine setting, we don't know how to apply Lefschetz fixed point formula since the affine Grassmannian and affine flag variety are infinite-dimensional.
+Instead, our method is inspired by Lurie's short proof of Borel-Weil-Bott theorem \cite{Lu}.
+Our method should be applicable to similar problems for general symmetrizable Kac-Moody groups.
 Similar sign problems also appear in BGG resolution and the Kostant homology for affine Lie algebras.
-They are discussed in Section \ref{affine_BBG_Kostant}.
+See the discussions in Section \ref{affine_BBG_Kostant}.